bhaaksema/bas-calculus/README.md

-# Haskell Sequent Calculus Theorem Prover
+# Haskell Tableaux-based Prover for Superintuitionistic Logics

 - Based on a mix of the sequent calculi m-G4ip and intuitionistic tableau calculus.
 - The second premise of the $(L\lor)$ rule uses information from the first (as proposed by Weich).